-What is your immune system and how does it protect you?
+What is your immune system, and how does it protect you?
 Various studies elucidate the fact that a strong immune system combats against viruses entering the body.
 The immune system carries out tons of reactions and responses against the pathogens.
 These responses are only possible when the immune system is strong enough.

-As the coronavirus is spreading like wildfire across the globe, there is a need to look for ways that can minimize the risk of catching it.
+As the coronavirus is spreading like wildfire across the globe, there is a need to look for ways to minimize the risk of catching it.
 One of the ways to reduce the risk of viral invasion is to increase the body’s immunity.
 A robust immune system can work wonders when it comes to defending the body from pathogens.

 Thebody’sfirst line of defense against viruses, bacteria, or any foreign material is the immune system.
 A stronger immune system reduces the chances of infections in the body.
 Without a strong immune system, the human body will be more likely to get infections and diseases.

 What are the basic functions of the immune system?

 The first and foremost function of the immune system is, undoubtedly, protection or immunity.
 Immunity is basically an organism’s ability to combat viruses, bacteria, diseases, and infections without causing self-harm.

 In particular, the immune system is an extensive network of organs, glands, cells, and hormones.
 Nevertheless, the functions that it serves is confined to the protection of the body.
 The functions of the immune system are as follows.

 - To guard the body against intracellular and extracellular pathogens.

 - To eliminate the chances of auto-immune diseases or self-destructive reactions.

 What are the types of the immune system?